wduan2/hn/README.md

 ---
 Summary
-* prevent scroll event from firing too many times
-* use Rx to filter out invalid events
+* use Rx to debounce events and filter out invalid events
-*
+* track the last fetched page for preventing fetching the same page multiple times